tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 * support for alternative clusters such as SLURM
 * support for bare metal configuration during O-SAC cluster fulfillment

-In this context, a “tenant” is a person with admin rights to the requested bare metal resources; at the MOC, this person would be a ColdFront PI or manager.
+In this context, a “tenant” is an organization with admin rights to the requested bare metal resources; at the MOC, a tenant would be led by a ColdFront PI or manager.

 Although this proposal only covers bare metal fulfillment (and not VMs), we believe that developing this bare metal capability independently will allow us to create a thorough and reliable implementation that can later be used as a solid base for